 2) fireproof, and

 3) immovable (for funds of $500 or more)

 Funds should never be left unattended or unsecured.
-In the event funds are lost or stolen, the custodian must contact Yale University Police to file a police report and must immediately notify Treasury Services of the loss.
+In the event funds are lost or stolen, the custodian must immediately notify Treasury Services of the loss.
+In the event of a loss or a series of losses that exceed $100.00 the custodian must contact Yale University Police to file a police report.
+Police reports for losses or series of losses under $100.00 are optional.
 Treasury Services should notify the auditing department immediately.
 Any funds missing from petty cash will be charged to the responsible department and the custodian may be subject to disciplinary action for any violations of this policy contributing to the loss of funds.

 The physical security of all petty cash funds is subject to review by Treasury Services.

 If a custodian change is required, a reconciliation of the fund must be performed and submitted to Treasury Services together with form 2815 FR.03 Petty Cash Fund Request that includes the name of the new designated custodian.
 The cash remaining in the fund remains in the designated department.
 All custodians must complete the Petty Cash Training module in TMS.

 Cashier and specialized petty cash funds will be replenished only in amounts up to the original amount advanced.
 However, a request for an increase in a specialized fund may be granted if appropriate.
 Funds may also be reduced if business needs diminish.

 All requests for replenishment must be authorized by a department administrator who is not the fund custodian and submitted for approval to Accounts Payable using the appropriate form.